Rating:

 The second ingredient is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.

-The sixth item includes tapioca.
-Tapioca is a starchy extract made from the root of the cassava plant.
-This carbohydrate is not only grain-free, it’s also gluten-free.
+The sixth ingredient is tapioca starch, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.

 Sunflower oil is notable for its resistance to heat damage during cooking.